CHEYENNE OR SANTA FE AT DISNEYLAND PARIS

 Hotel Cheyenne: 0 | Hotel Santa Fe: 1

-When it comes to choosing between Hotel Cheyenne and Hotel Santa Fe, the theming is a big deal — especially if you’re travelling with kids or just love a good Disney vibe.
+When it comes to choosing between Disney Hotel Cheyenne and Disney Hotel Santa Fe, the theming often ends up being the deciding factor, especially if you’re travelling with kids or you just want that Disney atmosphere to carry through the whole stay.

 Disney Hotel Santa Fe: Life in the Fast Lane